giacmir/RomanCalendar/readme.md

 * Get an array of the main fixed solemnities of the year
 * Get the date of the las sunday of Christmas time
 * Get the number of days in advent and Christmas time
+* Get the ordinary time  week number
+* Gets the days of Ascention and Pentecost

 ### Next steps
 (not in order)

-* Get the dates of the mobile holidays
+* Get the dates of all the mobile holidays
-* Get the ordinary time  week number
 * Get the saint or holiday for a day of choice
 * Get the liturgical color
 * Localized content